bbatsov/emacsredux/about.md

 * my first name at emacsredux dot com (you can use this one for questions and feedback)
 * topics at emacsredux dot com (you can suggest here topics for me to cover down the road)

+I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy.
+Using my [affiliate link to sign up](https://ref.fm/u26676944) will give you a 10% discount for the first year.

 Apart from e-mail you can also get in touch with me on:

 * [Twitter](https://twitter.com/bbatsov) (my favorite social network)